uyivzola/data-science-praktikum/README.md

 # data-science-praktikum
-# Data Science Practicum Course by praktikum.mohirdev.uz
+# Data Science Practicum Course learning proccess and files that I have used during the course